Up to 8 people unaccounted for in East Lansdowne, Delaware County, house fire amid shooting that injured 2 officers

 "Hopefully tomorrow morning first thing we can get inside and begin what might be a gruesome process of who was in the house and what happened to the best of our ability," Stollsteimer said Wednesday night.

+Smoke was still rising from the home Thursday morning but remaining hot spots were later put out, clearing the way for investigators to begin their work.

+2 officers shot, fire breaks out on Lewis Avenue in East Lansdowne

-Here's a recap of what happened: earlier Wednesday, around 3:45 p.m., police were called to the home along Lewis Avenue, near Pembroke Avenue and Baltimore Avenue, for a report of an 11-year-old girl who was shot, Stollsteimer said.
+Around 3:45 p.m.
+Wednesday, police were called to the home along Lewis Avenue, near Pembroke Avenue and Baltimore Avenue, for a report of an 11-year-old girl who was shot, Stollsteimer said.

 Officers who arrived faced gunfire, and two were hit as more police arrived to escort them to safety.